jtbr/OpenVPN-install/README.md

 ## Variants

 When you lauch the script you will be asked to choose a mode.
-Both will work the same way, but *slow* has higher encryption settings, so it may slow down your connection and take more time to install.
+Both will work the same way, but *slow* has stronger encryption settings, so it may slow down your connection and take more time to install.

 If you're just using your VPN at home, you may choose "fast".
-But if you're often using public Wi-Fi or traveling a lot, you choose use *slow*.
+But if you're often using public Wi-Fi or traveling a lot, you should probably use *slow*.

-FYI, "fast" is still more secured than default OpenVPN settings.
+In any case, "fast" is still significantly more secure than default OpenVPN settings.

 ### Slow (high encryption)
 Features :